Self-Directed Support (SDS)

-For more detailed information about Self Directed Support and what it could mean for you – or the person you care for – please visit the Self Directed Support website at http://www.selfdirectedsupportscotland.org.uk/
+For more detailed information about Self-Directed Support and what it could mean for you – or the person you care for – please visit the Self-Directed Support website here.

-The Self Directed Support website allows you to download copies of the Social Care (Self-directed Support) (Scotland) Act 2013, and access information for people who are thinking of directing their own support.
+The Self-Directed Support website allows you to download copies of the Social Care (Self-directed Support) (Scotland) Act 2013, on which SDS is based, and access information for people who are thinking of directing their own support.
 The website also contains information for carers and professionals.

-Birchwood Highland is able and would be happy to provide services to anyone with Self Directed Support under any of the funding options.
-To discuss this further, please contact the Team Manager in your area, whose contact details can be found here.
+Birchwood Highland is able and would be happy to provide services to anyone with Self-Directed Support under any of the funding options.
+To discuss this further, please contact us either at Head Office link or directly contact the Team Manager in your area, whose contact details can be found here.

-Download our SDS flashcards for a simple explanation of how the SDS process works.
+Download our SDS flashcards for a simple explanation of how the SDS process works link.

-Detailed information about SDS can be accessed on the Scottish Government website by clicking this link: http://www.gov.scot/Publications/2014/04/5438/8
+Detailed information about SDS can be accessed on the Scottish Government website here.